Garrett Hedlund: 2010–2012: Tron: Legacy and worldwide recognition

 On June 7, 2011, Hedlund was named "Man of the Year" at the Glamour Awards.

 He also co-starred with Kristen Stewart, Sam Riley, Kirsten Dunst and Viggo Mortensen as Dean Moriarty in the 2012 adventure drama On the Road, produced by Francis Ford Coppola.
 The film was directed by Walter Salles and based on Jack Kerouac's novel of same name.
+Hedlund's performance in this film was praised by critics.
+In The Hollywood Reporter, veteran reviewer Todd McCarthy writing "Although the story is Sal / Kerouac's, the star part is Dean, and Hedlund has the allure for it; among the men here, he's the one you always watch, and the actor effectively catches the character’s impulsive, thrill-seeking, risk-taking, responsibility-avoiding personality."
+Entertainment Weekly magazine's Owen Gleiberman wrote, "The best thing in the movie is Garrett Hedlund's performance as Dean Moriarty, whose hunger for life – avid, erotic, insatiable, destructive – kindles a fire that will light the way to a new era.
+Hedlund is as hunky as the young Brad Pitt, and like Pitt, he's a wily, change-up actor".

 That same year, he was an advertising and catwalk model for the Italian fashion firm Prada.

 Hedlund was cast as Kaneda Shotaro in the live-action version of Akira but production of the film was cancelled.
-Hedlund reportedly turned down the roles of Christian Grey in the film adaptation of E. L. James' best-selling novel Fifty Shades of Grey and Finnick Odair in the sequel to the dystopian science fiction/adventure film The Hunger Games titled The Hunger Games: Catching Fire.
+Hedlund reportedly turned down the roles of Christian Grey in the film adaptation of E. L. James' best-selling novel Fifty Shades of Grey and Finnick Odair in the sequel to the dystopian science fiction / adventure film The Hunger Games titled The Hunger Games: Catching Fire.